Pati C. Montojo, Ph.D.

 Pati is originally from the Bay Area where she obtained her Master of Arts degree in Counseling Psychology from Santa Clara University.
-She subsequently earned her Ph.D. in Counseling Psychology from the Department of Counseling, Clinical, and School Psychology (CCSP) at UCSB.
+She subsequently earned her Ph.D. from the Department of Counseling, Clinical, and School Psychology (CCSP) at UCSB.
 She completed her pre-doctoral fellowship at the APA accredited Albany Psychology Internship Consortium consisting of the Albany Medical College/Albany Medical Center, the Capital District Psychiatric Center, and the Samuel S. Stratton VA Medical Center in New York.
 Pati completed her postdoctoral fellowship at the Child Trauma Research Program at the University of California, San Francisco and Zuckerberg San Francisco General Hospital.
 Pati was an adjunct faculty member and clinical supervisor at Palo Alto University from 2015-2017.
-She returned to the UCSB campus community in her current position in Human Resources in 2018.
+She returned to UCSB as a Licensed Psychologist in Human Resources in 2018, where she received training and experience in organizational management and development.
+She obtained her current role in December 2019.
+Pati looks forward to collaborating with individuals and departments on campus.

 Judy Flanagan, M.A.